rams3sh/botocache/README.md

 ## Known Issues

 ---
-* API calls pertaining to S3 Bucket File download will not be cached as it uses io.BufferedReader which is non-pickeable and botocache currently supports only pickleable objects.
+* Botocache currently supports caching of only pickleable objects.
+Hence API calls such as file downloads from S3 may not be cached as it uses `io.BufferedReader` which is non-pickleable.